 We want our loyal customers (monthly actives) to have a delightful shopping experience on Amazon.com.
 However, our checkout experience data and user research confirms that this is not the case.
 Customers hate paying shipping costs and this either prevents them from completing their shopping experience or forces them to redo their shopping to minimize shipping costs – thus creating a stressful and unsatisfactory experience.
 Solving this problem for customers would be worth $xxxM in the first year alone.

 Hypothesis: A hypothesis is a proposal to the meet the needs of the audience articulated in the problem statement.
-A hypothesis can be expressed as a collection of assumptions that can be validated using experiments or data.
+A hypothesis can be expressed as a collection of assumptions that can be validated using experiments or data and can be thought of as an answer to the question – “What do we need to believe for this problem to be solved?”

 Here is an articulation of the hypothesis of the Amazon free shipping problem statement above.